 2 to 8 hours

-Knowing where you’ve been key is to figuring out the direction you’re headed.
-By understanding your current investment strategy and past investment decisions, I can better prepare you for the future.
-Reviewing a client’s current portfolio helps find strengths and weaknesses in the way they manage investment assets.
-The process of back testing, which is a review of your current investment’s performance against historical returns, helps you understand if past choices helped or hindered your goals.
+Knowing where you’ve been key to figuring out where your headed.
+By understanding your current investment strategy and past investment decisions, I can better prepare my clients for the future.
+Reviewing their current portfolio helps find strengths and weaknesses in their current strategy, while back testing helps clients understand if their past choices helped or hindered their goals.

 The information learned helps me position the changes needed.
 Sure, I can tell someone that they should do something… but it’s far easier if I show them.
-Education and experience has given me the tools to know which recommendations are best for a client.
-This step helps me illustrate the impact of proposed changes.
+My experience has given me the evidence which backs up my recommendations, but without that background, it’s hard to see the value in what I propose at times.

 2 to 6 hours

-During my initial client meeting, we spend time discussing how risk can impact savings.
-Rather than focusing on the potential gains an investment could make, I spend my time discussing the possibility of loss.
-Over the years, I’ve learned that most are willing to be more aggressive with their investing… right up to the day the market dips.
+During my initial client meeting, I spend time discussing how risk can impact savings.
+Rather than focusing on the gains an investment may make, I spend my time discussing the potential for investment loss.
+Over the years, I’ve learned that most people are willing to be more aggressive when investing right up to the point where the market has a correction.

-In the years I’ve worked with investors, there has never once been a phone call complaining about how good the market is doing.
-During the Great Recession, most clients were panicking at the thought of losing money.
-While the Great Recession is considered a black swan event, it’s still a useful yardstick to measure against.
+In the years I’ve worked with investors, I’ve never once had a phone call complaining about how good the market was performing.
+During the Great Recession, I spoke with concerned investors all the time.
+While he Great Recession was a black swan event, it’s still a useful yardstick to test against.

-Insurance is a key component to managing risk.
-Many people are covered under employer offered benefits for medical, dental and disability.
-These plans are often the first line of defense against the unexpected, yet they can be difficult to decode.
-As an example, my clients that are Arizona government employees have a handbook for non-Medicare enrolled participants which is 35 pages long that offers multiple insurance plans (there’s a separate handbook for Medicare enrollees).
-Choosing the wrong plan could leave a client with thousands of dollars worth of uncovered expenses.
-Risk analysis involves breaking down these policies so that you can understand what is offered in plain English.
+Many people are covered under employer offered benefit, yet these plans can be lengthy and difficult to understand.
+For example, Arizona’s government employee handbook for non-Medicare enrolled participants is 35 pages long and offers multiple options to choose from (there’s a separate handbook for Medicare enrollees).
+Choosing the wrong plan can leave a client with thousands of dollars’ worth of medical expenses.

 2 to 8 hours